PSI-Intention2022/PSI-Dataset/README.md

 - **PSI 1.0**: video_0001 ~ video_0110
 - **PSI 2.0**: video_0001 ~ video_0204

 **NOTE: You may only need to use PSI 2.0 dataset for the [[IEEE ITSS PSI Competition](https://psi-intention2022.github.io)]**.
-But the PSI 1.0 dataset is also provided, and feel free to use it if you would explore extra knowledge beyond the PSI 2.0.
+But the PSI 1.0 dataset is also provided, and feel free to use it if you would explore additional knowledge beyond the PSI 2.0.

 # 1. PSI 2.0 Dataset